For sophomore Joseph Mezyk and other supporters of Donald Trump, the economy was the most important issue in this presidential election.

 “Words were thrown at each other,” Fillipih said.
 “Because of it, there’s a strain on our friendship.”

-Purbalite staff members contributing to this report: Milana Varon, Gwen Gordon, Rhia Diffendal, McKinley Beech, Arpan Basnet, Emma Powell, Nico Macurak, Ethan Green, Molly Gorman, Jules Ott, Hritika Pokhrel, Alayna Scanlon, Olivia Kozak, Brielle Fisher, Dominic Brown, Nick Burg, Ben Majcher, Sean Galentine, Jackson Sgattoni, Logan Huwalt, Ethan Stock, Zander Vecchione, William Thurman, and Emiliana Austin.
+Purbalite staff members contributing to this report: Milana Varon, Gwen Gordon, Rhia Diffendal, McKinley Beech, Arpan Basnet, Emma Powell, Nico Macurak, Ethan Green, Molly Gorman, Jules Ott, Hritika Pokhrel, Alayna Scanlon, Olivia Kozak, Brielle Fisher, Dominic Brown, Nick Burg, Ben Majcher, Sean Galentine, Jackson Sgattoni, Logan Huwalt, Ethan Stock, Zander Vecchione, William Thurman, Emiliana Austin and Maddy Behr.